awsdocs/aws-control-tower-guide/doc_source/ec2-rules.md

 ### Remediation for rule failure<a name="ct-ec2-pr-4-remediation"></a>

 Remove Amazon EC2 security group ingress rules that allow traffic from `0.0.0.0/0` or `::/0` to high\-risk ports: `3389`, `20`, `23`, `110`, `143`, `3306`, `8080`, `1433`, `9200`, `9300`, `25`, `445`, `135`, `21`, `1434`, `4333`, `5432`, `5500`, `5601`, `22`, `3000`, `5000`, `8088`, `8888`\.

-The use of managed prefix lists is not supported\.

 The examples that follow show how to implement this remediation\.